Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

  - Interactive social media links to access relevant content

 ##### Content Requirements
 The imagery for the site will be partially drawn from my own image library and partly by using copyright free images from different sources.
-Much of the text used can be creditted to a collection of greek tourism sites.
 Typography was once again provided by Google fonts, following an exhaustive seach of their library.

 The aim of this firt deployed version is to provide a MVP, which can be expanded and further improved in the future as my knowledge and experience improves.